Handy hints and useful information before you leave home

 You do not require vaccinations unless you have come from, or have visited a yellow fever infected country within six days of your arrival.

-All travellers to Australia should be up-to-date with their routine ’background’ vaccinations.
+All travelers to Australia should be up-to-date with their routine ’background’ vaccinations.
 These are usually commenced as an infant, and some boosters are due in adult life.
 These vaccinations include tetanus and diphtheria, polio, measles, mumps and rubella (German measles).
-Influenza is now considered a routine vaccination and travellers should have an annual influenza vaccination.
+Influenza is now considered a routine vaccination and travelers should have an annual influenza vaccination.

 Australia’s currency is Australian Dollars (AUD).
 The most commonly accepted credit cards are American Express, MasterCard, Visa, JCB, Diners Club and their affiliates.
 Current exchange rate information can be found at www.xe.com

 Service charges are generally not added to the bill in hotels or restaurants.
 At any time, tipping is your choice.
 Bargaining is not the general custom in Australia.

 There is a mandatory Goods and Services Tax (GST) of 10 per cent in Australia.
 This is usually included in the quoted price for any purchase.
 You may be able to claim a refund of the GST paid on goods bought here if you have spent AUD$300 or more in one store, no more than 30 days before departing Australia.
 Tourist Refund Scheme facilities are located in the departure area of international terminals.
 For more detailed information, see the Australian Government information on the Tourist Refund Scheme